cmilando/RSV_sim/NewDirections.md

 (3) and relatedly no way to have a 3-D contact matrix (so all-ages to all-ages in school home or work etc)

+Its also not the case that python is better for this task: https://www.reddit.com/r/datascience/comments/16dk5b6/r_vs_python_detailed_examples_from_proficient/ there are some benefits of the object oriented programming but also some features that we probably don't need, and some overhead that also comes from working in a language where it may be hard to debug what is going on.

 ## And so

 We are going to build a hybrid compartment and agent-based model to get the things